AdobeDocs/experience-manager-65.en/help/forms/using/cm-apis-to-access-letter-instances.md

   </tr>
   <tr>
    <td>query</td>
    <td>The query parameter is used to find/filter Letter instance.
-Here query supports only top-level attributes/properties of the object.
+Here, the query supports only top-level attributes/properties of the object.
 Query consists of statements and the "attributeName" used in the Statement object should be the name of the property in the Letter instance object.<br /> </td>
   </tr>
  </tbody>
 </table>